madrury/mtg-draftbot/README.md

 This drafter committed to red-green halfway though pack one, but had trouble picking up a good mass of green cards.
 Eventually the drafter settled on taking some blue cards, putting them in a bit of a three color bind.
 ## Learning

-The machine learning algorithm is capable of learning both the identities of deck archetypes (though not their labels) in a given set, and the weights of each card in each archetype given real world draft data.
+The machine learning algorithm is capable of learning archetype weights for each card from real world draft data.
+That is, both the identities of draft archetypes (though not their labels), and the weights of each card in each archetype.

-This training data needs to be rather rich.
-It should contain:
+Training data needs to contain a full record of multiple drafts:

   - The cards available to choose at each pick of the draft (i.e. what cards are left in the current pack).
   - The cards currently held by the drafter at each pick of the draft.